mrsimonemms/golang-helpers/README.md

 The response from the implementation is printed to your terminal, including any sensitive information, so this should be used for local development only.

+This handles both single responses and streamed responses.
+A `StreamResponse` struct exists to mock the gRPC streaming dependency which sends any data sent to it to the terminal.

 ### Example

 [Example application](./examples/grpc/basic/)